Thomas-N-GEORGE/ITEMM---OpenLab-tools/README.md

 - The entry point is the file openlab-tools.php which calls the load_tool() function in file /includes/load_tool.php
 - load_tool() will take care of loading the proper files to get the tool displayed, styled with CSS, and scripted with Javascript !
 If you want to add a new tool, check the "template" part in this function and adapt it to your new tool.
 - Javascript : we have a central olt_class.js script that is common to all tools, it contains the main functionnalities for interaction.
 And one other .js specific file per tool : here you can find the specific fields (corresponding to the /includes/.html tool file) for input/output and calculations.
-- Style : a main olt_style common to every tool, you can here change the style for all tools.
+- Style : a main olt_style.css is common to every tool, you can here change the style for all tools.
 And if you need some specific tweaking, please use the specific .css files.